WillHawkins3/finetuningtoxicity/README.md

 Run on terminal: pip install PyPDF2

 # Running
+Code for this work was created and run using Google Colab.

+For fine-tuning a free T4 GPU was used.
+For evaluation we primarily used a L4 GPU to improve speed.

+# Acknowledgements
-This project was created and run using Google Colab, with thanks to Hugging Face and Unsloth tutorials.
+This project would not be possible without Hugging Face and Unsloth open-source resources.

-Code can be run in file code.py